StarCrusher96/Kerbal-Star-Systems-2/README.md

 ### 2. Dependencies
- * [**Kopernicus**](https://github.com/kopernicus/kopernicus/releases) KSS2 is known to work against release 197
+ * [**Kopernicus**](https://github.com/kopernicus/kopernicus/releases) KSS2 is known to work against Kopernicus release 197

 ### 3. Visuals
    * [**NEW EVE Volumetrics**]: For the new volumetric clouds, aurorae, geysers, etc. This is the Blackrack EVE and is currently not a free download.
+Not required but without it, the experience is greatly reduced
+       - If you choose to not purchase the Volumetric EVE, then the two below downloads will give a reduced - though better than nothing experience
-       - [Environmental Visual Enhancements Redux](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/): For those that are unable to purchase the new EVE Volumetrics.
+       - [**Environmental Visual Enhancements Redux**](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/): For those that are unable to purchase the new EVE Volumetrics.
+Many of the more immersive features will not be available.
        - [**Scatterer**](https://github.com/LGhassen/Scatterer/releases): For those that are unable to purchase the new EVE volumetrics.
+   * [**Parallax2**](https://forum.kerbalspaceprogram.com/topic/209714-112x-parallax-pbr-terrain-and-surface-objects-202/): For the interesting ground scatter.
+Note: Parallax 1 is not supported
    * [**Singularity**](https://github.com/LGhassen/Singularity/releases): For gravitational lensing around black holes, neutron star, etc ...
    * [**Instantiator**](https://forum.kerbalspaceprogram.com/index.php?/topic/168992-13x-instantiator/) - ! remove the exampleconfig.cfg. : For neutron star beams.
    * [**NiftyNebulae**](https://github.com/RJVB09/NiftyNebulae/releases): For dust rings, nebulae, etc.

 ### 4. KSS2 General Settings file
+   - Advise that you do not change any default settings unless you know what you are doing
    - GravityFix = True/False : Lowers Black holes', neutron stars' gravity.
    - GroundScatterDistance = x : Choose between 2 - 4 - 6 - 8 - 10 - 12 (groundscatters rendered over x distance in km)
    - RemoveLenseDirt = True/False : Removes lense dirt from all stars.